What Happens to Your Stock When a Company is Bought?

 3. Assume, substitute, or cash out unvested options

-The new company could assume your current unvested stock options or RSUs or substitute them.
+The acquiring company can assume your current unvested stock options or RSUs or substitute them.
 The same goes for vested options.
-You’d likely still have to wait to buy shares or receive cash, but could at least retain your unvested shares.
+You’d likely still have to wait to buy shares or receive cash, but could at least keep unvested shares.

 If the acquiring company is private but has plans for an IPO, additional planning opportunities may be available to you.
 More on what can happen to stock options after an IPO here.